Sewmi1216/Baby-Care-System/README.md

 milestones.
 Parents should be able to use the system to keep an eye on their child's activities. including feeding times, cry detection, and overall health.<br>
 ● Parents who use the app can receive notifications and alerts about critical health and safety issues.
-For instance, it can follow the baby or inform parents about an emergency. notifications in the event of odd events, or both.<br>
+For instance, it can follow the baby or inform parents about an emergency, notifications in the event of odd events, or both.<br>
 The following tools and technologies will be used to accomplish the relevant tasks mentioned:<br>

 • Frontend Technologies AngularJS, Bootstrap<br>